playing for keeps

 SF Animal Control officials speculate that the Golden Gate Park coyotes that supposedly attacked two leashed dogs were being regularly fed raw meat by humans, in violation of park regulations.
 The regular feedings made them more aggressive, it is claimed.
 Finally, a female coyote pup was found dead, apparently run over by a car, near where the two other coyotes were shot and killed.
 This seems to support the claim by pro-coyote folks that the two coyotes that were shot were simply protecting their young.

-Posted in Bay Area, Golden Gate Park, Nature in the City, Oakland, San Francisco, San Francisco Bay Area, San Francisco Chronicle, coyotes, coyotes in San Francisco, life, racoons, urban wildlife, wildlife | Leave a Comment »
+Posted in Bay Area, coyotes, coyotes in San Francisco, Golden Gate Park, life, Nature in the City, Oakland, racoons, San Francisco, San Francisco Bay Area, San Francisco Chronicle, urban wildlife, wildlife | 1 Comment »

 Coyote killings defended